executablebooks/MyST-Parser/docs/develop/contributing.md

 Editors like VS Code also have automatic code reformat utilities, which can adhere to this standard.

 All functions and class methods should be annotated with types and include a docstring.
-The prefered docstring format is outlined in `MyST-Parser/docstring.fmt.mustache` and can be used automatically with the
+The preferred docstring format is outlined in `MyST-Parser/docstring.fmt.mustache` and can be used automatically with the
 [autodocstring](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring) VS Code extension.

 ## Testing